tokenika/eosfactory/docs/sphinx/source/cases/remote_tic_tac_toe.md

 there.
 Therefore, an account object is to be created only if it does not exist.

 We use the registration account as the contract holder.
-The factory function 'account_master_create' creates the object, named for the 'ACCOUNT_MASTER' constant, in the global namespace.
+The factory function 'create_master_account' creates the object, named for the 'ACCOUNT_MASTER' constant, in the global namespace.
 Other arguments of the factory are defined in the 'user_data.py' script.